 “It’s part of science,” Hoover deadpanned.
 “Sometimes you have to resort to voodoo.”

 As he and two post-doctoral fellows broke into laughter, Hoover added, “In science, it’s important to have a sense of humor for the times things don’t work out, because most of the time they won’t.”

 Among numerous honors, Hoover in 2012 received the Merial-Association of American Veterinary Medical Colleges Excellence in Research Award.
 The honor was conferred for innovations spanning more than 30 years in the field of pathology and in the study of infectious diseases, primarily feline leukemia and chronic wasting disease.

 Those elected today bring the total number of active members in the National Academy of Sciences to 2,214.

 The National Academy of Sciences is a private, nonprofit institution that was established under a congressional charter signed by President Abraham Lincoln in 1863.
 It recognizes achievement in science by election to membership, and — with the National Academy of Engineering, Institute of Medicine, and National Research Council — provides science, technology, and health policy advice to the federal government and other organizations.

 CSU’s other Academy members are A.R.
-Ravishankara, a professor of chemistry; Barry Beaty, professor of microbiology, immunology, and pathology and a University Distinguished Professor; Marshall Fixman, professor of chemistry and a University Distinguished Professor Emeritus; and George Seidel Jr., professor of biomedical sciences and a University Distinguished Professor Emeritus.
+Ravishankara, a professor of chemistry and a University Distinguished Professor; Barry Beaty, professor of microbiology, immunology, and pathology and a University Distinguished Professor; the late Marshall Fixman, professor of chemistry and a University Distinguished Professor Emeritus; George Seidel Jr., professor of biomedical sciences and a University Distinguished Professor Emeritus; and the late Howard E. Evans, a professor of zoology and entomology, and a University Distinguished Professor Emeritus.